-The Readout Controller (formally known as the MVME6100) is a VMEbus single-board computer (SBC) with a powerful MPC7457 PowerPC processor running at 1.267 GHz.
+The Readout Controller used in this project (formally known as the MVME6100) is a VMEbus SBC (single-board computer) with a powerful MPC7457 PowerPC processor running at 1.267 GHz.
 Combined with being the first series of SBCs to run 2eSST (two edge source synchronous transfers), the MVME6100 series delivers unprecedented data acquisition power for embedded system applications.